WHERE TO SHOP FOR HEALTHY FOOD

-- Ellwood Thompson’s: a local, organic market in Carytown.
-They have a large refrigerated section with pre-made wraps/sandwiches which are vegan/vegetarian friendly, a large hot bar/salad bar with a plethora of options, a fresh juice bar, a large bulk bin section and a prepared foods counter.
+A local, organic market with a large hot bar/salad bar, a fresh juice bar, cafe, a large bulk bin section and a prepared foods counter.

 An organic grocery store with a huge bulk bin selection.
 There are two locations in Richmond.

 I like TJ’s for buying staples like almond milk, nuts, dried fruit, cereal, oats, yogurt, cheese, hummus and frozen fruits and veggies.
 I find their produce section to be a bit scant and overpriced but there are some items that are good buys like bagged greens and salad mixes and avocados, limes, lemons and onions.
 They also have ridiculously good deals on wine.

-- Whole Foods: Whole Foods is my favorite store!
+Whole Foods is my favorite store!
 They carry almost any organic product you can think of as well as obscure health food items like chia seeds and wheat grass.
 Think Whole Foods is too expensive?
 Check out my post about how to save money at Whole Foods here!
 I like to make a stop at Whole Foods in all the cities I visit because they’re all set-up differently and have a variety of products based on the region and location.
 I’m pretty sure this makes me a health food nerd.